jiyong-park/jiyong-park.github.io/index.md

 # Jiyong Park

 I am a PhD Candidate at KAIST College of Business.
-Given that business and technology permeate all levels of society – individuals, organizations, communities, and nations, I am interested in the role of information systems and technology for the sustainable society, beyond a driver of productivity growth and business value creation.
+Given that information technology has permeated all levels of society – individuals, organizations, communities, and nations, I am interested in the role of information systems and technology for the sustainable society, beyond a driver of productivity growth and business value creation.

 Sustainable development consists of the “triple bottom line” — economic, environmental and social dimensions.
 My research interests especially lie at the intersection between economic and societal aspects of advanced technology.
 Specifically, my research topics include as follows:
 1. Societal Impacts of Information Technology and Machine Learning